openmrv/MRV/Formatted/Modules_1/Training_Data_Collection_m1.2.md

 ### 1.2 Tutorials

-* For training data collection using **QGIS** please refer to process "Training Data Collection" and tool "QGIS"
+* For training data collection using **QGIS** please refer to process "Training Data Collection" and tool "QGIS" here on OpenMRV
-* For training data collection using **Google Earth Engine**, please refer to process "Training Data Collection" and tool "GEE"
+* For training data collection using **Google Earth Engine**, please refer to process "Training Data Collection" and tool "GEE" here on OpenMRV

 -----